Smorodov/SMPLpp/README.md

 This project implements a 3D human skinning model - SMPL: A Skinned Multi-Person Linear Model with C++.
 The official SMPL model is available at http://smpl.is.tue.mpg.de.

+It allows to set shape and pose for SMPL models like whowle body model, hand model (MANO hand), head model (FLAME model).
+Such models are usually named morphable models and used in 3d fitting applications, like head or hand pose and shape estimation.

-Project adopted to use with OpenCV library.
+Project adopted to use with OpenCV library and includes renderer to cv::Mat images,3d to image point projection, saving 3d obj files.

 ## Prerequisites